zhxnlai/AsyncTask/README.md

 }
 ```
 The `ImagePickerTask` knows when the user has picked an image or canceled because it is the `UIImagePickerViewController`’s delegate.
-For more details, see the example folder.
+For more details, see its [implementation](https://gist.github.com/zhxnlai/7594df6ec62daf3d38ada9593c9b7408) and the example folder.

 ## Example